0xELLO/fifteen-puzzle-game-android/README.md

-# Fifteen puzzle game for andoid
+# Fifteen puzzle game for android

 Written in kotlin, ui in XML